-If you’re left handed, the world of guitar can sometimes feel a little alienating.
-After all, only 10% of all players are left handed.
-And if you’re teaching yourself, you’ve probably found that most resources are geared toward right handed people.
+If you’re left-handed, the world of guitar can sometimes feel a little alienating.
+After all, only 10% of all players are left-handed.
+And if you’re teaching yourself, you’ve probably found that most resources are geared toward right-handed people.
 But is learning as a lefty any different?
-In this article, we’ll take you through what you need to know and show you some helpful left handed guitar chords for beginners.
+In this article, we’ll take you through what you need to know and show you some helpful left-handed guitar chord charts for beginners.

 Most guitarists start out the learning process with playing open chords.
-But once you’re comfortable with open chords, learning barre chords as a left-handed guitarist will take your playing to new heights.
+But once you’re comfortable with open chords, learning barre chords as a left-handed guitarist will take your playing through the whole guitar chord charts.
 Because you use your index finger to “bar” across the strings, your hand acts like a capo.
 So by moving the same shape, you can play in different keys.
 (For more info on how to play chords in any key, check out the section below.)

 Barre chords tend to be easier to remember, too.
 Most major chords use the same fingering pattern, as do many minor chords, and so on.
 In the case of F major (the first barre chord many guitarists learn), all you have to do is lift up your index finger and you’ve got F minor.